Ready to make money from your blog? I get this question a lot so let’s take a look…

 A sponsored blog post looks like any other post on a blogger’s website and should have the same tone and editorial feel.
 The big distinction is that a brand is paying the blogger to establish the post.

-Generally, a sponsored post is content that a client, (you for example), has paid to a blogger so that the blogger writes and publishes a post on their blog about the subject you want them to write about.
+Generally, a sponsored post is an optimized piece of content that a client, (you for example), has paid to a blogger so that the blogger writes and publishes a post on their blog about the subject you want them to write about.

 There are various different types of sponsored posts including: